-One consequence of large corporate links to legislation is seen in the permission of large, supposedly regulated, service corporations in phone, internet, , credit cards, electric utilities, water services, banking and health services to jack up prices to consumers by addition of difficult-to-understand fees to their bills.
-One survey showed that at least 97 of Americans were unable to understand their phone bills.
+One consequence of large corporate links to legislation is seen in the permission of large, supposedly regulated, service corporations in phone, internet, television, credit cards, electric utilities, water services, banking, and health services to jack up prices to consumers by addition of difficult-to-understand fees to their bills.
+One survey showed that at least 97 percent of Americans were unable to understand their phone bills.
 We are all cheated but when low-income subscribers to essential services are driven into debt or bankruptcy, a measure of structural violence has occurred.

 The symbiotic relationship between corporations and legislative government are but one example of “overlapping and intersecting socio-spatial networks of power.”
 Mann’s Four Networks Theory of Power defines ideological, economic, military, and political realms of power; in each case it is the organizational resources for action that makes one realm or another dominant.
 However, as in the case of the relationship between corporations (economic) and government (political), when two organizational realms come together in a symbiotic relationship, it not only benefits but strengthens them both.
 Such has been the case of the military and economic realms in modern times.